pierresteen/NeilWarnockAI/README.md

 # ⚽️ NeilWarnockAI ⚽️

+Premier League analysis and FPL (Fanstasy Premier League) autonomous agent project, with the aim of running riot in the 2021/2022 FPL season (top 0.1% here we come 🚀🥇).

+🙌 Let's make Mr. Warnock proud! 🙌

+---

 🏆️ __Some of Neil's best quotes for the reader's enjoyment:__ 🏆

-🥇
 > When I pass away, I don't want clapping or a minute's silence,
 > I want a minute's booing at Bristol City.

-🥈
->
->

-Premier League analysis and FPL (Fanstasy Premier League) autonomous agent project.

 ## TODO: